Stephanie Koenig

 Stephanie Koenig is an American actress and producer.
-She is best known for her roles as Karen in The Gay and Wondrous Life of Caleb Gallo, Eve in Swedish Dicks, and Sabrina Oznowich in The Flight Attendant.
-Koenig frequently collaborates on projects with actor Brian Jordan Alvarez.
+She is best known for her roles as Karen in The Gay and Wondrous Life of Caleb Gallo, Sabrina Oznowich in The Flight Attendant, Fran Frask in Lessons in Chemistry, and Gwen in English Teacher.

 Koenig is an alumna of Michigan State University.

 Career

 In 2016, Koenig created the comedy web series, Stupid Idiots, which she wrote, directed, and stars in as Stephanie.
 In July 2017, Paramount Television and Anonymous Content acquired the rights to the web series.
 In 2016, Koenig starred in the LGBT themed comedy web series The Gay and Wondrous Life of Caleb Gallo created by frequent collaborator Brian Jordan Alvarez, playing the character Karen.

-In July 2019, Koenig joined the upcoming comedy film Sick Girl as Cece.
-In September 2020, Koenig joined the cast in the upcoming CBS comedy, Wilde Things as Mary Wolfe, which is written and created by Max Mutchnick and David Kohan.
+In July 2019, Koenig joined the comedy film Sick Girl as Cece, which was released in October 2023.
+In September 2020, Koenig joined the cast of the CBS comedy, Wilde Things as Mary Wolfe, written and created by Max Mutchnick and David Kohan.
+CBS passed on the series in 2021.
 In July 2020, Koenig joined the cast of the biographical-drama miniseries, The Offer, which premiered in April 2022.
 In October 2021, Koenig announced that she wrote, directed, and stars in the satire film A Spy Movie, playing the role Bushilla Strasshola.
 The film was released online on December 10, 2021.